Learn how to help block robocalls and prevent scammers from taking control of your phone to perpetrate identity theft and fraud.

 While reputable entities, including banks and political parties, use robocalls, a large number of these calls originate from illegitimate telemarketers offering things you’ll never need.
 These include scammers pushing travel prizes or fake computer security services looking to steal personal information.
 Many illegitimate robocallers spoof their numbers so it looks like it’s coming from your area code or is a valid business or a government agency like the IRS.

-These calls aren’t just annoying, they may also collect your voice print, which can then be used to commit fraud against you through voice-authenticated telephone systems.
+These calls aren’t just annoying, they may also collect your voice print, which can then be used to commit identity theft or other types of fraud against you through voice-authenticated telephone systems.

 - Use caution when receiving calls from blocked or unknown numbers or from numbers you don't recognize.